 Individuals interested in technology and design often find it challenging to take their interests to a professional level.
 A degree in game design and development can be the crucial first step.
 While degree programs in graphic design traditionally focus only on the creation of graphics, programs in game design and development typically teach all the phases of game creation--from writing the design to marketing the final product.
 Students can pursue the basics of game design through a certificate degree program, or go more in-depth with an associate's degree or bachelor's degree in game design and development.

 Video Game Design: Relevant Coursework and Skill Development

-Coursework varies from program to program, however, typical coursework in graphics and multimedia include:
+Coursework varies from program to program, however, typical coursework in graphics and multimedia programs include:

 - Programming and implementation

 Career training in video game design may open a variety of doors to this lucrative industry.
 Some specific careers in the game industry include game programmer, artist, or analyst.
 In addition to these positions, there are also game and software testers to make sure functionality and gameplay are accurate.
 Level designers and support specialist work behind the scenes to ensure the games are interesting and challenging to their respective audiences.
 General administration and management positions are responsible for design and production.

 Because technology continually shifts and develops, aspiring video game designers should realize they face a steep learning curve.
 Overtime hours are common and there are stories of designers working over seventy hours a week for more than two years to design a game.